Magnogen/scaffolding/README.md

 # scaffolding
-the basic structure for a my website pages
+The basic structure for my website pages